-• The class teacher alongside the SENCo will discuss the child's needs and what support would be appropriate.

-• Different children will require different levels of support in order to bridge the gap to achieve age expected levels.

-• This will be through on-going discussions with parents
+- The class teacher, alongside the SENDCo, will discuss the child's needs and what support would be appropriate. - Different children will require different levels of support in order to bridge the gap to achieve age related and or targeted levels. - All decisions will be made through on-going discussions with parents/carers.